hfiref0x/KDU/README.md

 + GLCKIO2 (WinIo) driver from ASRock Polychrome RGB of version 1.0.4;
 + EneIo (WinIo) driver from G.SKILL Trident Z Lighting Control of version 1.00.08;
 + WinRing0x64 driver from EVGA Precision X1 of version 1.0.2.0;
-+ EneTechIo (WinIo) driver from TOUGHRAM Software of version 1.0.3.
++ EneTechIo (WinIo) driver from Thermaltake TOUGHRAM software of version 1.0.3.

 More providers maybe added in the future.